quasarframework/quasar-testing/packages/e2e-cypress/README.md

 - remove Cypress JSON schema registration from vscode settings, Cypress switched to a JS/TS config file and is now using an helper function to provide autocomplete.
 - update eslint override pattern which applies to cypress files as explained into this AE installation instructions
 - (optional) move any other custom configuration from `test/cypress/plugins/index.[js|ts]` to [`setupNodeEvents` hooks](https://docs.cypress.io/guides/references/configuration#History) into `cypress.config.[js|ts]`.
 Note that if you're using Vite and you added code coverage, you'll need to setup code coverage plugin both into e2e and component `setupNodeEvents` hooks
+- `cy.saveLocalStorage` and `cy.restoreLocalStorage` has been removed, since Cypress 12 now provides a more [stable and complete solution](https://docs.cypress.io/api/commands/session) to persist cookies, session storage and local storage across tests.
-- check out [Cypress 10 changelog](https://docs.cypress.io/guides/references/changelog#10-0-0) and [Cypress 11 changelog](https://docs.cypress.io/guides/references/changelog#11-0-0), and see if something else in there affect you
+- check out [Cypress 10 changelog](https://docs.cypress.io/guides/references/changelog#10-0-0), [Cypress 11 changelog](https://docs.cypress.io/guides/references/changelog#11-0-0) and [Cypress 12 changelog](https://docs.cypress.io/guides/references/changelog#12-0-0), and see if something else in there affect you.
+We are sorry for continuously bumping Cypress peer dependency during the beta, but Cypress team released 3 major versions in a 6 months time span and we cannot afford to maintain too many major versions of this AE.

 ### Caveats